 This French colonial town on the Mekong is small and filled with little cafes, shops and restaurants and there are many beautiful hotels and spas around here.
 Very relaxing place and lots of good food.

 We only spent 3 days in Siem Reap and Cambodia as a whole.
 We only really came to see the incredible Angkor Wat.
 I had mixed feelings about Siem Reap at the beginning (Pub Street is horrible), but ended up having some of the best times of our trip there!

 Hmmmm.
 Not sure about this one.
 But not for the reasons you may think.
-Big cities don’t intimidate me.
-I’m a London girl.
-But yeh.
-Will explain more.
+Big cities don’t intimidate me, I’m a London girl.
+But I just didn’t fall in love with Bangkok.
 Lots of good cocktails though!

 Oh ma ghhhhhad.
 Para-dise.
 I almost don’t want to big it up too much because I don’t want it to turn into Phuket.
-But this island is incredible.
+But Koh Lanta is incredible.
 It’s super chilled but with a little summin’ summin’.
 Y’know?
 Like this.
 See.
 Told you.

 I actually can’t just pick one moment so I’m going to cheat and give you two!